 Food recovery turns out to be as important as sobriety.
 After two years of sobriety, I found myself 150 pounds overweight and miserable.
 I wasn’t eating to recover.
 I was eating the way I used to use substances.
 I’ve had food issues all my life.
 Now, without my trusted drugs of choice to ease my pain, the only solace I found was in food.
 I was sober, but binging my way into an early grave.
 Did you know that 87 million Americans are obese.
 If you have a problem with constant eating, you may have a food addiction.

-Stress eating is also a reason for weight gain that just won’t respond to any diets.
+Stress eating is also a reason for weight gain that just won’t respond to any diets and it would be hard to lose weight unless if you’re planning to have a Private Weight Loss Surgery.
 Stress eating is more frequent for everyone now in Covid 19.
 People are looking for comfort when life is shut down in so many ways.

 How Food Recovery Can Work